MuLoCo: Muon is a practical inner optimizer for DiLoCo: Introduction

 \textbf{MuLoCo $K>1$} \begin{itemize} \itemsep{0em} \item We establish that MuLoCo's performance scales better with workers than DiLoCo.
 Specifically, beyond outperforming DiLoCo in absolute terms, MuLoCo outperforms DiLoCo at $K>2$ workers even when normalizing by the performance of their respective data parallel baselines.
 We find that this advantage is maintained at scale. \item We demonstrate that MuLoCo's performance at large worker counts (K=16) improves relative to data-parallel baselines as the training scale increases.
 Indeed, at 15B scale, K=16 MuLoCo matches the final performance of DP AdamW on language model evaluation benchmarks. \item We demonstrate that MuLoCo outperforms DiLoCo under long synchronization intervals, under pseudogradient compression, with partitioned communication, and in wall-clock training time, while having lower memory complexity. \item At 3.1B scale, we find that MuLoCo’s critical batch size is 2–4$\times$ larger than DiLoCo’s, further reducing communication while increasing usable data parallelism. \end{itemize} \textbf{MuLoCo $K=1$} \begin{itemize} \itemsep{0em} \item At 3.1B scale, we find that K=1 MuLoCo outperforms DP Muon, DP AdamW, and K=1 DiLoCo, while having stronger performance and larger critical batch sizes—placing it on the Pareto frontier of performance vs. training time among the optimizers in our study. \item Our scaling laws predict that K=1 MuLoCo will retain its performance advantage and larger critical batch size over DP Muon at scale, leading to faster training at the largest model sizes.
 Our experiments at 15B validate this, showing that K=1 MuLoCo matches the best performing baselines while using a (4-16X) larger $16$M token batch size. \end{itemize}

 \textbf{Understanding MuLoCo's improved worker scaling} \begin{itemize} \itemsep{0em} \item Empirically, we find that Muon's orthonormalized steps lead to a more directionally aligned pseudogradient than AdamW and that the spectrum of AdamW's individual weight differences collapses during averaging. \item Theoretically, we link these findings, showing that the pseudogradient’s nuclear norm is governed by its alignment with individual optimizer steps and the magnitude (Frobenius norm) of these steps.
-We then prove that Muon’s orthonormalized steps stabilize these magnitudes relative to AdamW. \item Our findings demonstrate that the structure of the inner-optimizer's step can have a non-trivial effect on pseudogradient quality. \end{itemize}
+Our analysis reveals Muon’s orthonormalized steps stabilize these magnitudes relative to AdamW. \item Our findings demonstrate that the structure of the inner-optimizer's step can have a non-trivial effect on pseudogradient quality. \end{itemize}